oxysoft/stable-diffusion-webui/README.md

 - **KISS:** we abid KISS, must be able to read and understood whole thing in under an hour.
 Always consider more than one approach, pick the simplest.
 As few moving parts as possible.
 - **Robust:** Avoid crashing as much as possible, we should try to keep the backend core running when maxing out VRAM.
 We can maybe run plugins on a separate process so the backend can keep running even if a plugin results in OOM.
 - **Orthogonal:** Avoid global states as much as possible, emphasis on locality.
+For example don't do any saving or logging as part of a job, only push some progress and output data and let the specifics be handled externally.
 - **Unit Testing:** not planned for the first releases but a test suite could be useful.

 ### Formatting